adrian-dobre/Nano33IoT-Electra-Intercom/README.md

 ## Special thanks to [Nicolae Simpalean for inspiration](https://simpalean.site/interfon/)
 You can contact him for a ready made solution adapted to you, which you can install yourself or have Mr. Simpalean send you a new device that "just works" :)
-If, however you like DIY work and have time on your hands, you can stay here and read a bit :) and use these resources free of change :).
+If, however you like DIY work and have time on your hands, you can stay here and read a bit :) and use these resources free of charge :).

 If you like my work, and want to give something back, you can also [Buy me a beer](https://www.paypal.com/donate/?hosted_button_id=LH4JS85SDZPKN)